hazelcast/hazelcast-reference-manual/src/Preface.md

 Set the `hazelcast.phone.home.enabled` system property to false either in the config or on the Java command line.
 Please see the [System Properties section](#system-properties) for information on how to set a property.

-You can also disable the phone home using the environment variable `HZ_PHONE_HOME_ENABLED`.
+Starting with Hazelcast 3.9, you can also disable the phone home using the environment variable `HZ_PHONE_HOME_ENABLED`.
 Simply add the following line to your `.bash_profile`:

 ```
 export HZ_PHONE_HOME_ENABLED=false